perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 unless `--overwrite` is passed.
 When a file is (re)processed, its previous outputs for that Layer are deleted first, so resuming after an interruption never creates duplicate rows.

-## Vizualisation of detections in GLOBE
+## Visualization of detections in GLOBE
 This file (in *coord_detections_center folder*) can be loaded for instance in GLOBE using data > Import > Load data file.
 Then select “point cloud” to describe this data and select ASCII parameters.
 <div align="center">